 Historical records show that in earlier times, the people of Qatar did a bristling business collecting pearls from the Persian Gulf.
 Ships from as far away as India and Zanzibar would enter the gulf, and the foreigners were eager to trade sturdy lumber and bamboo for shiny pearls.

 From a practical point of view, it seems that the desert people got the far better end of this exchange.
 They proceeded to use the lumber to build their own fleet of ships.
 And the bamboo made its way into their strong but lightweight roofs, capable of supporting rooftop gatherings after sunset under the desert stars.

 If you live in the desert and want to grow bamboo, then go for it.
 Most varieties of bamboo will do fine, so long as they get regular water.
 Don’t go overboard, but give them a drink every two days.
 In the peak of summer, they may need water every day.
 After the sun goes down, you can spray the foliage with a hose to get the leaves wet.
 Just don’t do this under direct sunlight as it can burn the leaves.

 You might also want to plant the bamboo in some partial shade.
 In a place like Phoenix, Arizona, the full exposure of the sun can be pretty intense.
 Otherwise, just give them a bit of water, and let the leaves pile up around the stems to help insulate the soil and reduce evaporation.

-If you have grand plans to start farming bamboo for commercial purposes, the desert is not the place to do it.
+If you have grand plans to start farming bamboo for commercial purposes, the desert might not be the place to do it.
 A few ornamentals to accent the garden is one thing, but if you want to turn the desert green, you might try planting some Joshua Trees or Saguaro cactus instead.
-If it’s a full scale bamboo farm you want, head down to Florida or Georgia, where the humidity is high and the precipitation is plentiful.
+If it’s a full-scale bamboo farm you want, head down to Florida or Georgia, where the humidity is high and the precipitation is plentiful.